 Description #1: After twenty minutes of waiting, Eliot braced his hands on the corner of the table and pushed his chair back.
 He stood and felt an ache in his knee.
 His new shoes clicked against the hardwood floor as he walked over to the counter.
 “I’ll have a refill,” he said, laying his white ceramic mug on the counter.
 The barista smiled at him, took his mug, refilled it with steaming hot black coffee and set it back on the saucer.
 Eliot cupped the mug in his hands and felt the warmth.
 He inhaled its strong scent.
 He turned and walked back to his table.
 He set the coffee down before resettling himself in his seat (115 words).

 Description #2: After twenty minutes, Eliot got more coffee (7 words).

-Description #1 took a great deal of time to show what is, essentially, a very simple and unimportant task.
+In description #1, it took a great deal of time to show what is, essentially, a very simple and unimportant task.
 Because I used so many words, I slowed time.
 I took the reader through each step.
 I included details and specifics.
 Description #2 gave the same action, but, since it used fewer words, the time sped up.
 Getting coffee is brief, almost instantaneous.

 More is not always better.
 However, less is not always better either.
-While the above descriptions show the overdone images of a man refilling coffee, underdoing major events is just as bad.
+While the above descriptions show the over-written images of a man refilling coffee, underdoing major events is just as bad.
 Consider the answer the question, “What’s the movie Cinderella about?”

 Answer #1: Cinderella is a wonderful movie about a young girl who, despite the mocking and oppressions of her stepsisters and stepmother, overcomes many obstacles to find love.
 With the help of her fairy Godmother and her own determination, she attends a royal ball, meets the Prince and charms him.
 Forced to leave the ball at midnight, she loses a glass slipper.
 However, the Prince uses this glass slipper to find Cinderella the next day.
 They fall in love, get married, and live happily ever after (78 words).